Natural skincare products for sensitive skin made in Canada

 Essential Oils

 We know this is controversial.
-Essential oils are natural, but "natural" doesn't mean "gentle."
+Essential oils are natural, but "natural" does not mean "gentle."
 Oils like tea tree, peppermint, eucalyptus, and citrus extracts are potent and can trigger contact dermatitis in sensitive skin.
-Learn more inĀ our article on natural fragrance safety.

 Retinoids

-Retinoids (including retinol and prescription-strength retinoids) are powerful anti-ageing ingredients, but they're too aggressive for many sensitive skin types.
+Retinoids (including retinol and prescription-strength retinoids) are powerful anti-aging ingredients, but they are too aggressive for many sensitive skin types.
 They cause irritation, peeling, and barrier compromise, especially when skin is already inflamed.
-If you want to use a retinoid, introduce it very slowly and pair it with barrier-supporting moisturisers.
+If you want to use a retinoid, introduce it very slowly and pair it with barrier-supporting moisturizers.

 AHAs and BHAs

 Alpha hydroxy acids (AHAs like glycolic acid) and beta hydroxy acids (BHAs like salicylic acid) are chemical exfoliants.
-They're useful for some skin types, but for sensitive skin, even low concentrations can cause irritation, burning, or barrier damage.
+They are useful for some skin types, but for sensitive skin, even low concentrations can cause irritation, burning, or barrier damage.
 Skip them until your skin is fully healed.

 The best routine for sensitive skin is a minimal routine.
 Fewer products mean fewer potential irritants.
 Start with these three steps, then add only if necessary.